The conscious emulation of nature

 United Nations.

-Créditos : Biomimicry 3.8.
-Bajo licencia Creative Commons CC-BY-SA
+Credits : Biomimicry 3.8.
+Under license Creative Commons CC-BY-SA

 3 fundamental elements

-Biomimicry can only be understood through its elements and it is necessary that all of them are taken into account.
-To use it as a truly sustainable model we need a design of products under an ethic that respects life and reconnect us with nature.
-Likewise, in its frequent known way, emulation allows one to imitate organism’s strategies to be successful under their surrounding context.
+Biomimicry can only be understood through its elements and it is necessary that all of them are employed.
+To use it as a truly sustainable model we need a product design under an ethic that respects life and reconnect us with nature.
+Likewise, in its frequent known way, emulation allows the designer to emulate organism’s strategies to be successful under their surrounding context.

 ETHOS